-Romania: Gas market competition audit by EU targets major companies15.
-July 2016. / SEE Energy News
+Romania: Gas market competition audit by EU targets major companies, SEE Energy News

 The head of the Prime Minister’s Control Body Valentin Mircea said that the European Commission’s (EC) investigation on natural gas market in Romanian is extremely serious and the allegations against three large players on the market Romgaz, Transgaz and OMV Petrom are serious as well.